Healing Your Soul From Calvinism's Damage

 And while they're having fun playing with all their theological toys, they won't realize just how far off the spiritual rails they've gotten.
 Not until it's too late.
 Not until much damage has been done.

-Take off the Calvinist glasses, dump the Calvinist books, get off your theological pedestal... and lower yourself back down to the simple, commonsense truths of the Bible again.
-Meet with God in His Word and in prayer - without Calvinists looking over your shoulder and telling your how to do it - and learn to enjoy God again, to trust Him again, to love Him again.
+Take off the Calvinist glasses, dump the Calvinist books, get off your theological pedestal... and lower yourself back down to child-level again, to the simple, commonsense truths of the Bible again.
+Meet with God in His Word and in prayer - without Calvinists looking over your shoulder and telling your how to do it - and get to know God and Jesus all over again, fresh and new and simple.

 But eventually those simple truths got to feel stale, like "The Bible for Dummies."
 And so since they're no dummy, they wanted more - more mystery, more excitement, more challenges to figure out.
 How else could they stand out from the crowd?
 Simple truths are for simpletons.
 Simple is not good enough.
 Simple doesn't get you a spot among the spiritually-elite "giants of the faith."